Mike Hosking: If Winston goes down, Jacinda goes with him

 The fact we asked for him to help us get his lawyer Brian Henry on the show, and fairly predictably to no avail, speaks volumes as well.
 If this is legit, it can be easily cleared up.

 Loans are not declarable, donations are.
 Were they loans or donations?
 Were monies given to the foundation spent on the party?
 If they were, were they declared?
 Was, or is the foundation part of the party?
 Is Clayton Mitchell the bag man for the donations?
-And when the donators were giving money, were they giving it to the party or foundation, and did they know?
+And when the donors were giving money, were they giving it to the party or foundation, and did they know?
 Were loans repaid with loans?

 They're all simple questions.
 And if legitimate, should be able to be responded to with simple answers.
 The fact we have spent the better part of the week seemingly wading into deeper and deeper waters should have not just raised flags, but alarm bells so loud her wisdom teeth hurt.